 \subsection{Structural Properties}

-While the persuasion problem with evidence appears rather elementary, it turns out that both persuasion and delegation variants turn are $\classNP$-hard, and even \classNP-hard to approximate in polynomial time.
+While the persuasion problem with evidence appears rather elementary, it turns out that both persuasion and delegation variants are $\classNP$-hard, and even \classNP-hard to approximate.
 Hence, even in this seemingly simple domain, it is necessary to identify additional structure to obtain positive results.
 We mostly consider structural properties of the neighborhoods of the states of nature.

 \textbf{Unique Accepts and Rejects.} In an instance with \emph{unique accepts}, there is a single acceptable state, i.e., $|\Theta_A| = 1$.
 Similarly, for \emph{unique rejects} we have $|\Theta_R| = 1$.
 This is equivalent to assuming that every acceptable (rejectable, resp.) state $\theta$ has the same neighborhood $N(\theta)$.